Adjarians

-The Adjarians (აჭარლები), (Note: Also spelled Adjars, Adjarans, Achars, Acharans, Acharians, Ajars, Ajarians, Adzhars, etc.) sometimes also known by the misnomer of Muslim Georgians, (Note: Historically, the majority of Adjara's population was Christian.
-However, due to a long period of Turkish rule, which actively discriminated against Christians, Islam gained hold.
-Following their reunification with the Georgian mainland, most Adjarians reverted back to Christianity and are again predominantly Christian.) are an ethnographic group of Georgians indigenous to Adjara in southwestern Georgia.
+The Adjarians (აჭარლები), (Note: Also spelled Adjars, Adjarans, Achars, Acharans, Acharians, Ajars, Ajarians, Adzhars, etc.) are an ethnographic group of Georgians indigenous to Adjara in southwestern Georgia.
 Adjarian settlements are also found in the Georgian provinces of Guria, Kvemo Kartli, and Kakheti, as well as in several areas of neighbouring Turkey.

 Under the lengthy Ottoman rule, which actively favored Muslims over Christians, many Adjarians converted to Islam; however, most of them have since reverted back to Christianity following their reunification with the Georgian mainland.
 Despite an extended period under Turkish rule, Adjarians have kept the Georgian language (with their own dialect) and traditions.
 In the 1926 census, Adjarians were categorised as a distinct ethnic group.
 In the 1939 census, they were included in the same category as Georgians.
 Since Georgian independence, most Adjarians consider themselves Georgians, but some segments of the Georgian society continue to view Muslim Adjarians as second-class "Turkicized" Georgians.